Hawaii Motel Prices in 2026: Average Rates by Island and Season

 Telegram

-In 2026, you’ll typically pay about $687 per night for a Hawaii motel, but rates swing hard by island and season.
-Expect around $296 on Oahu, about $180 on Kauai, and roughly $200 on the Big Island, while Maui ranges from $160 budget to $827 luxury.
-Don’t forget Hawaii’s 17.962% lodging tax plus $29–$59 resort fees and parking.
-Keep going to see the cheapest months and booking tactics.
+In 2026, you’ll typically pay about $687 per night for a Hawaii motel, but rates vary a lot by island and season.
+Expect around $296 on Oahu, about $180 on Kauai, and roughly $200 on the Big Island.
+Maui ranges from $160 at the budget end to $827 for luxury stays.
+Don’t forget Hawaii’s 17.962% lodging tax, plus $29–$59 resort fees and parking costs.
+Read on to see the cheapest months and booking tips.

 What “Motel” Means in Hawaii (2026)